BIH-CEI/rd-cdm/README.md

 [Latest Documentation](https://rd-cdm.readthedocs.io/en/latest/)

 > **Attention:**
-> The RD CDM paper is currently under review.
+> The RD-CDM paper is currently under review.
 As soon as it is published, we
 > will update the version to 2.0.0 and provide a link to the paper here.
 > The version 2.0.0.dev0 is the initial release of the RD CDM under review.